 Most weighted blankets with plastic beads cannot withstand heat, so when exposed to high temperatures, the beads tend to melt inside the blanket and bunch up.
 The best way to wash them is by using cool or cold water, not hot, and letting them air dry.

-Some weighted blankets may have their weighted fill separate from their cover sheets - in this case, simply remove the weighted inner from the blanket cover and wash the cover according to its wash instructions.
+Some weighted blankets may have their weighted fill separate from their cover sheets - in this case, remove the weighted inner from the cover and wash it according to its wash instructions.
 Like weighted blankets, covers come in different fabric types.
-While most products use cotton, some offer fleece, mink, and wool, so knowing their proper care instructions are also essential.
+While most products use cotton, some offer fleece, mink, and wool, so knowing their proper care instructions is also essential.

-Ignoring care instructions can ruin your weighted blanket (or worse, your machine.
-Yikes!), so it's best to read up on the care label first.
+Ignoring care instructions can ruin your weighted blanket, so it's best to read up on the care label first.

 Tip: If, for some reason, there are no specific care instructions for your weighted blanket, your best bet would be to check the details on the manufacturer's website or scour the internet for references.
-Just make sure to confirm the information with their customer service since care instructions are different from one product to another.
+Just confirm the information with their customer service since care instructions differ from one product to another.

 No matter how hard we try to prevent them, stains are unavoidable.
 They're just a part of our life.

-It is recommended to run cold water over the stains instead of warm water to prevent them from being imprinted in the fabric.
+Running cold water over the stains instead of warm water is recommended to prevent them from being imprinted in the fabric.

-For liquid marks like coffee, juice, water, and even sweat, use a bleach-free stain remover or a mild detergent.
-After applying the solution, you can gently wipe the spot away with your hands or an old toothbrush.
+Use a bleach-free stain remover or a mild detergent for liquid marks like coffee, juice, water, and even sweat.
+After applying the solution, gently wipe the spot away with your hands or an old toothbrush.

-To make your own solution, simply mix warm water the mild detergent.
-You can then dip a cloth into the mixture and gently scrub away the stain.
+To make your solution, mix warm water with mild detergent.
+Then, dip a cloth into the mixture and gently scrub away the stain.